 Mission-based Unlock Module

-Depending on the model and the Traceability features installed, our Location Time PIN (LTP) triple factor device unlocking mechanism can be enabled.
-A device when it is going to be used for a data transport mission is pre-loaded with predefined LTPs.
-When a device is locked with LTPs, to unlock it, three factors must be met:
+Depending on the model and the Traceability features installed, our Location Time PIN (LTP), triple-factor device unlocking mechanism can be enabled.
+When a device is to be used for data transport, a mission is pre-loaded with predefined LTPs.
+When a device is locked with LTPs, three factors must be met to unlock:

-1. (Location) a predefined geofenced area of operation that the device should be in when unlocking is performed.
-2. (Time) on predefined time window in which unlocking is performed.
-3. (PIN) with an 8 digit PIN code that the operator has to enter.
+1. Location: a predefined geofenced area of operation that the device should be in when unlocking is performed.
+2. Time: a predefined time window in which unlocking is allowed.
+3. PIN: an 8-digit PIN code that the operator has to enter.

 Private unlock PIN

-We offer a USB connection to our enclosure control system with an SDK and sample code to build a custom application that will be able to send characters in the front panel sunlight readable O-LED display and also receive key strokes from the 4 buttons of the front panel to create a simple and easy-to-use menu that will allow the local operation of the device without specialized equipment.
+We offer a USB connection to our enclosure control system together with an SDK and sample code, so as our clients can build a custom application that will be able to send characters in the front panel, sunlight readable O-LED display, and also receive key strokes from the 4 buttons of the front panel, in order to create a simple and easy-to-use menu that will allow the local operation of the device without specialized equipment.
 Our clients have used this capability to allow a user to set an IP for a web interface, or to show the available capacity of the system.